MicrosoftDocs/defender-docs/defender-endpoint/migrate-devices-streamlined.md

 > [!IMPORTANT]
 > Limitations and known issues:
 >
-> - We found a backend issue with populating the ConnectivityType column in the DeviceInfo table in advanced hunting, that would allow you to track migration progress.
-We aim to resolve this as soon as possible.
+> - We found a back-end issue with populating the `ConnectivityType` column in the `DeviceInfo table` in advanced hunting so that you can track migration progress.
+We aim to resolve this issue as soon as possible.
 > - For device migrations (reonboarding): Offboarding is not required to switch over to streamlined connectivity method.
 Once the updated onboarding package is run, a full device reboot is required for Windows devices and a service restart for macOS and Linux.
 For more information, see the details included in this article.
 > - Windows 10 versions 1607, 1703, 1709, and 1803 do not support reonboarding.
 Offboard first and then onboard using the updated package.
 These versions also require a longer URL list.
 > - Devices running the MMA agent are not supported and must continue using the MMA onboarding method.